matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

   - multiple operator replicas would perform leader-election via k8s apiserver (backed by ETCD) and only one replica is working at a time;
 - RBAC policies that allows the operator to manage other k8s resources and cloud resource;

-These resources and policies will ba packaged into an all-in-one YAML file as well as an Helm chart, end users can deploy the operator with either of the following commands:
+These resources and policies will be packaged into an all-in-one YAML file as well as an Helm chart, end users can deploy the operator with either of the following commands:

 ```shell
 # install with kubectl, it is safe to assume every kubernetes users have kubectl installed